Authors: Gwen Clarke, MD, FRCPC; Jacqueline Côté, MLT; and Debra Lane, MD, FRCPC

 If IAT crossmatch compatible units are difficult to find, an IAT prewarm technique can sometimes be helpful.
 Often, anti-M reacts best at room temperature or 4 °C, even if there is an IgG component to the antibody.
 Prewarm techniques may diminish or eliminate anti-M reactivity and allow for a compatible crossmatch.

-For patients undergoing therapies which induce hypothermia, including some cardiac surgical procedures, providing M negative units for patients with anti-M is recommended.
+For patients undergoing therapies which induce hypothermia, including some cardiac surgical procedures, providing M negative units for patients with anti-M is recommended by some transfusion services.
+There is no evidence to support this requirement.

 Sickle cell patients